HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ::::::::::::::::::::::::::::::::::::: keypoints

-- Using Napari's Python console we can access a large library of image processing functions.
+- We use a workflow of standard image processing functions to get from an image to a measurement.

-- We can use Python's help function to get information on what each function does.
+- The Napari console can be used to test various functions and develop the workflow.

-- We can assemble these functions into our own custom function to automate image analysis tasks.
+- The console's save and load functions allow to create a reproducible image processing workflow.

 ::::::::::::::::::::::::::::::::::::::::::::::::